 | Evolve 65 TE | Unidirectional electret boom | Link 390 is the intended PC path; there is no speaker ANC |

-“Noise-cancelling microphone,” ENC, and beamforming describe the sound sent to the caller.
+Terms such as “noise-cancelling microphone,” ENC, and beamforming describe processing for the sound sent to the caller.
 They do not mean the earcups have active noise cancellation.
 Steady fan noise may be reduced more successfully than nearby speech, music, road horns, or sudden impacts.
 Mic distance and room echo still matter; use the setup in How to Sound Professional on Calls With a Cheap Headset.

 Comfort, range, and battery table